FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/servicesubcategory.md

 - `Industry Specific` does not deserve its own Category.
 - `Marketplace` Services shall be placed into the Category and Subcategory aligned with their purpose, rather than placed into a `Marketplace` Category.

+_Outcome_: No Category additions or changes at this time.

 #### What shall we call the "unsubcategorized" Subcategory?

 Each Category carries an "Other" Subcategory to allow the providers to provide a Category without a Subcategory.
 A vote was issued via Slack on Aug 13 with the following options: